26 years, 00 months, 00 days

 Never admittedly, anyway.

 "I wouldn't be so sure about that," she says.
-"I hardly expected to be on a first date with you, much less a third.
+"I didn't expect to be on a first date with you, much less a third.
 Yet here we are."

 "Eating Muggle takeaway and playing Wizard's Chess at your flat."

 "You're the one who bought me the board for Christmas.
-After only one date, no less."
+After only one date."

 The right corner of her mouth lifts slightly.
 "Are you regretting your choice of gift, or choice of date?"